Dodge Spirit

+The Dodge Spirit is a midsize car that was sold by Dodge from the 1989 to 1995 model years.
+Slotted between the Dodge Shadow and Dodge Dynasty in size, the Spirit served as the successor of the Dodge Aries K-car; as Chrysler streamlined its mid-size lines, the Spirit also replaced the Dodge Lancer and Dodge 600.
+Produced solely as a notchback four-door sedan, the model line was sold alongside the Plymouth Acclaim and Chrysler LeBaron; the model line was exported to Europe as the Chrysler Saratoga.

-The Spirit used the Chrysler AA platform, an extended-wheelbase derivative of the Chrysler K platform and rebadged variants were marketed by all three Chrysler divisions, including as the 1989-1995 Plymouth Acclaim, 1990-1994 Chrysler LeBaron sedan — and in Europe as the 1989-1995 Chrysler Saratoga.
+The Dodge Spirit and its counterparts used the Chrysler AA platform, an evolution of the Chrysler K platform.
+Benchmarked against the Honda Accord and Toyota Camry during its design, the Spirit grew in size over its Aries predecessor to allow for increased passenger space.
+In another change, both turbocharged I4 and V6 engines became optional.

-Chrysler assembled the Spirit and its rebadged variants at Newark Assembly (Newark, Delaware) and Toluca Car Assembly (Toluca, Mexico) with production ending on December 9, 1994, replaced for model year 1995 by the Dodge Stratus.
+Chrysler assembled the Spirit alongside the Acclaim and LeBaron at its Newark Assembly (Newark, Delaware) and Toluca Car Assembly (Toluca, Mexico) facilities; the last vehicle was produced on December 9, 1994, as Dodge replaced the model line with the Dodge Stratus (selling both for the 1995 model year).

 Design overview

 The Spirit could seat six passengers with an optional front split-bench seat.
 Featuring a solid-beam rear axle and a MacPherson strut front suspension, the Spirit differed from the other A-bodies primarily in the grille and rear lamp styling, and in the availability of a sportier, higher-performing R/T version.